Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 FurHaven is the most popular recommendation for owners who need real foam construction without the $150+ investment — and for dogs under roughly 75 lbs, it delivers more than its price suggests.

 The honest limitation: egg-crate foam compresses more readily than solid memory foam under sustained weight.
-Under a 60–70 lb dog it performs well.
+Under a 60–70 lb dog, it performs well.
 Under a 120-lb Rottweiler, the foam will lose meaningful thickness faster than the options higher on this list.
 FurHaven does not include a waterproof liner in most configurations — a gap that matters for senior dogs.

 Sizes: Small through Jumbo Plus (up to ~125 lbs)